Have you ever heard of a chicken that lays green eggs? It’s quite fascinating! The view of a green egg can be rather strange and intriguing.

 FAQs

-Why are my chickens laying green eggs?
+Why do my chickens lay green eggs?

 Are green eggs safe to eat?